The Day After: Reception

-On its original broadcast, on Sunday, November 20, 1983, John Cullum warned viewers before the film was premiered that the film contains graphic and disturbing scenes and encouraged parents who had young children watching to watch together and discuss the issues of nuclear warfare.
+On its original broadcast, on Sunday, November 20, 1983, John Cullum warned viewers before the film was premiered that the film would contain graphic and disturbing scenes and encouraged parents who had young children watching to watch together and discuss the issues of nuclear warfare.
 ABC and local TV affiliates opened 1-800 hotlines with counselors standing by.
 There were no commercial breaks after the nuclear attack scenes.
 ABC then aired a live debate on Viewpoint, ABC's occasional discussion program hosted by Nightline's Ted Koppel, featuring the scientist Carl Sagan, former Secretary of State Henry Kissinger, Elie Wiesel, former Secretary of Defense Robert McNamara, General Brent Scowcroft, and the commentator William F. Buckley Jr. Sagan argued against nuclear proliferation, but Buckley promoted the concept of nuclear deterrence.
 Sagan described the arms race in the following terms: "Imagine a room awash in gasoline, and there are two implacable enemies in that room.
 One of them has nine thousand matches, the other seven thousand matches.
 Each of them is concerned about who's ahead, who's stronger."

-The film and its subject matter were prominently featured in the news media both before and after the broadcast, including on such covers as TIME, Newsweek, U.S. News & World Report, and TV Guide.
+The film and its subject matter were prominently featured in the news media both before and after the broadcast, appearing on the covers of Time, Newsweek, U.S. News & World Report, and TV Guide.
 Critics tended to claim the film was sensationalizing nuclear war or that it was too tame.
 The special effects and realistic portrayal of nuclear war received praise.
 The film received 12 Emmy nominations and won two Emmy awards.
 It was rated "way above average" in Leonard Maltin's Movie Guide until all reviews for films exclusive to television were removed from the publication.

 In the United States, 38.5 million households, or an estimated 100 million people, watched The Day After on its first broadcast, a record audience for a made-for-TV movie.
 Producers Sales Organization released the film theatrically around the world, in the Eastern Bloc, China, North Korea and Cuba (this international version contained six minutes of footage not in the telecast edition).
 Since commercials are not sold in those markets, Producers Sales Organization failed to gain revenue to the tune of an undisclosed sum.
 Years later, the international version was released to tape by Embassy Home Entertainment.